Jbleezy/BO2-Reimagined/README.md

 * Zombies no longer spawn in the Blue Rooftop area when in the Green Rooftop area
 * Zombies no longer spawn across from the debris in the Orange Highrise area when the debris is closed
 * Zombies no longer fall off the map traversing down to the Green Rooftop Level 1A zone
-* Leapers no longer fall off the map traversing up to the Escape Pod Shaft zone
+* Leapers no longer fall off the map traversing up to the Escape Pod Ground zone
 * Fixed weapon model angle on upside down Mystery Box
 * Fixed zombies spawning in the elevator below the Green Rooftop Level 3B zone when in the Green Rooftop Level 3B zone
 * Fixed zombies not bleeding out in the Green Rooftop Level 1B zone when the debris is closed and there are no players in the zone